mksipe/mksipe/posts/passsettings.md

 password    required      pam_deny.so obscure sha512 rounds=65536
 ```

 > It is suggested to backup your pam files.
-If you don't, you may not be able to authenticate.
+If you do not, you may not be able to authenticate.

 You need to add the following after `requisite pam_cracklib.so`